Technical Library

 Tip

 File-type classifiers group like files together.
 For example, office documents and pictures are 2 types of files.
 You can create a new file type classifier or add files to the existing file type classifiers.
-(Refer to
+(Refer to File-type classifiers for details about each predefined file-type classifier.)

 File-name classifiers identify files by file-name extension (such as *.docx) or the file name itself (such as myfile*.doc).
 Because end users can change the extension of files, this is a less secure means of identifying files.